-Solid strand woven bamboo floors use only phenol-formaldehyde resins, which typically do not result in emissions that are considered hazardous.
-Engineered bamboo floors, like all engineered hardwoods, do use trace amounts of urea formaldehyde during manufacturing, but it is generally in very safe quantities, roughly equivalent to the levels used in the production of household and office furniture, and cleaning products.
+At Ambient Bamboo Flooring, our solid strand woven bamboo floors use only phenol-formaldehyde resins, which typically do not result in emissions considered hazardous.
+Like all engineered hardwoods, engineered bamboo flooring uses non-toxic trace amounts of urea-formaldehyde during manufacturing, but it is generally in meager, safe quantities.
+These quantities are roughly equivalent to the levels used in household and office furniture and cleaning products.

 Are there formaldehyde-free brands of bamboo flooring?

-Formaldehyde is a naturally-occurring organic compound that exists in everything, including our breath and our cellular structure, so it’s hard to say anything is truly “formaldehyde-free”; however, when it comes to flooring, there are products that can be so low in formaldehyde as to meet the “No Added Urea Formaldehyde (NAUF)” standard.
-Most high quality bamboo floors in the US meet this standard.
+Formaldehyde is a naturally-occurring organic compound that exists in everything, including our breath and our cellular structure, so it’s hard to say anything is truly “formaldehyde-free.”
+However, when it comes to flooring, some products are so low in formaldehyde, they meet the “No Added Urea Formaldehyde (NAUF)” standard.
+Most high-quality bamboo flooring in the US meets this standard.

 How can VOCs and formaldehyde affect human health?

-It no secret that in large quantities or over a prolonged period of time these things can have an effect on human health, especially if breathed in by someone with a weakened immune system or breathing difficulties, which is the reason why you’re advised to open the windows when painting and avoid smoking around children.
+It’s no secret that exposure to large quantities of VOCs and formaldehyde or exposure to them can hurt human health over a prolonged period of time.
+This is especially true if they are breathed in by someone with a weakened immune system or someone who has difficulty breathing.
+This is why you’re advised to avoid smoking around children and open the windows when painting.

-Researchers who specialize in Indoor Environmental Quality report that indoor air can potentially be way more polluted than outdoor air because of things like mold and other pollutants, as well as emissions of VOCs or formaldehyde from furniture or furnishings, which is bad for overall health.
-This is especially damaging because most Americans spend the vast majority of their indoors (i.e. in the office, at the gym, at home) and very rarely get fresh air that isn’t being re-circulated by an air-con unit.
+Researchers who specialize in Indoor Environmental Quality report that indoor air can potentially be way more polluted than outdoor air.
+The reason for this includes contaminants often found indoors like mold and other pollutants, as well as emissions of VOCs or formaldehyde from furniture or furnishings, which is bad for overall health.
+This is cause for concern because most Americans spend the vast majority of their time indoors (i.e., in the office, at the gym, at home) and rarely get fresh air that isn’t being recirculated by an air conditioning unit.